 A partial knee replacement is an option for an overwhelming number of patients.
-At Stevens Point Orthopedics, we offer the Oxford partial knee replacement.
+Stevens Point Orthopedics offers the Oxford partial knee replacement.
 Dr. David Henneghan has more years of experience with these types of knee replacements than any other provider in central Wisconsin.

 The surgery process is similar for total and partial knee replacement, but the partial replacement can be done in an inpatient or outpatient setting depending upon your health, medical history, and insurance.
 This means you may not spend a night in the hospital.

 In order to be a candidate for a partial knee replacement, your arthritis must be confined to the front and inside portion of the knee, and the ACL must be intact.
 This represents about 40% of patients with osteoarthritis in their knees.

 This is not a stepping-stone procedure.
 In fact, after 20 years 91% of patients still have their partial knee replacement and have not needed a total knee replacement.

 Recovery from a partial knee replacement usually takes three to six months.
 Individuals with sedentary work can return to work about two weeks after their procedure.
 Those returning to more active work may be out six weeks or longer.
 After a full recovery, patients with partial knee replacements enjoy the same motion and function as a normal knee.

 Some benefits of the partial knee replacement include:

 - Improved range of motion compared to a total knee replacement